cargo-lambda/new-functions-template/template/README.md

 cargo lambda invoke --data-example apigw-request
 ```

-{% if basic_example -%}
-For generic events, like the ones handled by the `generic_handler` function, you can use the following data:
+For generic events, where you define the event data structure, you can create a JSON file with the data you want to test with.
+For example:

 ```json
 {